THE WORST THING I EVER DID AS A KID: On Reaching for the One-Ring

 Then the squawking and sniping about Marian’s waist-length, black hair.
 It’s so thick and shiny.
 She wears it in one long braid every day.
 I think it’s the prettiest thing about her — that and her eyes.
 They’re huge with long lashes, such a dark brown they’re almost black.
-She has Indian blood and they’re always teasing her about that.
-“Ojib-wuuuh…” It’s almost as bad as being a “smelly, red-haired Pollack.”
+She told me she has Indian blood and they’re always teasing her about that.
+“Ojib-wuuuh…” They consider that almost as bad as being a “smelly, red-haired Pollack.”
 (Walter, still the lowest boy on the pecking order.)

 But not quite.

-Now I have the chance to change everything for myself.
+Now I have the chance to change everything.
 It can all end.
 The shoving and pushing and tripping and having everything knocked out of my hands.
 The threats and names and using every single thing they can find out about you as a baseball bat to hit you in the gut with.
 Every day.
 Week after week.
 Every year without end.

 Unless you do it to someone else.